mmann1123/YouthMappersAcademy/13-Introduction to 3D Data.md

 Points represent discrete locations in 3D space, defined by X (longitude), Y (latitude), and Z (height or elevation) coordinates.
 For example, points can indicate the location of a tree, a communication mast, or a sensor.
 In addition to spatial coordinates, they may include attributes such as the species of a tree, the model type of a sensor, or the ID number of a radio mast or antenna.

 ![static/2D_Point.png](static/2D_Point.png)
 ***2D Image:** A 2D point represents a location on a flat surface, defined by its X and Y coordinates.
 It does not have depth, height, or any physical dimensions—only its position on the 2D plane is described.
-In this example, the location of the tree is specified in terms of where it stands on the ground, but no information is given about the tree’s height or other attributes.*
+In this example, the location of the tree is specified in terms of where it stands on the ground, but no information is given about the tree’s height or other attributes.
+Source: Elodie Nix, 2024*

 ![static/3D_Point.png](static/3D_Point.png)
 ***3D Image:** A 3D point represents a location in three-dimensional space, defined by its X, Y, and Z coordinates.
-In this example, the tree's exact location on the ground is combined with the added dimension of height, allowing us to understand both where the tree is and how tall it is, introducing depth to the spatial representation.*
+In this example, the tree's exact location on the ground is combined with the added dimension of height, allowing us to understand both where the tree is and how tall it is, introducing depth to the spatial representation.
+Source: Elodie Nix, 2024*

 - **Polylines (Linear Features)**

  Polylines represent continuous objects such as roads, rivers, or utility lines in 3D space.
 Unlike simple 2D lines, each vertex in a polyline can have a unique Z-value, allowing it to capture elevation changes along its path.

 ![static/2D_Polyline.png](static/2D_Polyline.png)
 ***2D Caption:** A 2D polyline represents a hiking trail viewed from above, where only the X and Y coordinates (longitude and latitude) are displayed.
-The line shows the trail’s path on the horizontal plane but does not convey any information about elevation changes encountered during the hike.*
+The line shows the trail’s path on the horizontal plane but does not convey any information about elevation changes encountered during the hike.
+Source: Elodie Nix, 2024*

  ![static/3D_polyline.png](static/3D_polyline.png)
  ***3D caption:** A 3D polyline displays the hiking trail with elevation data included, represented by the Z-coordinate.
 In this visualization, the trail not only shows its path on the horizontal plane (X and Y coordinates) but also illustrates how elevation changes throughout the hike.
 Each vertex of the polyline can hold a different elevation, providing a more accurate representation of the trail’s vertical profile as it ascends and descends over the terrain.*